-Tolls will generate revenue to help fund construction and facility operations and maintenance, as well as manage demand and improve mobility through the corridor.
+Tolls will generate revenue to help fund construction, as well as facility operations and maintenance.
+They will also help manage demand and improve mobility through the corridor.

-The Level 2 Toll Traffic and Revenue Study, recently completed by the program, provides estimates of future traffic, gross toll revenue potential, and net toll revenue expected from tolling the Interstate Bridge to use in financial planning for the IBR Program.
+The Level 2 Toll Traffic and Revenue Study completed by the program in fall 2023 provides estimates of future traffic, gross toll revenue potential and net toll revenue expected from tolling the Interstate Bridge to use in financial planning for the IBR program.